The Apartments’ Reception

 1) Email email@example.com to confirm that you are leaving and give the date of your proposed departure

-2) Put up details of your bank account onto your TCAS (Accommodation Account) so that we know where to send any refund.
+2) Put up details of your bank account onto your resident account/student portal so that we know where to send any refund.
 The log-in details of your accommodation account are always on the original room offer email.

 3) Clean your room and bathroom, if your have one, and make sure that all your belongings are taken away on your departure.
 Belongings which have to be removed by housekeeping will incur a cost which will be charged to your accommodation account.